 - Driving distance: 254 miles (409 km)

 The road trip from San Francisco to NYC continues east into Wyoming.
-Grand Teton National Park is the first, but certainly not the last, national park on the cross country itinerary from San Francisco to New York.
+Grand Teton National Park is the first, but certainly not the last, national park on the San Francisco to New York road trip itinerary.

-Grand Teton National Park is living a life in the shadow of its northern neighbour Yellowstone National Park.
-Although not as huge as Yellowstone, Grand Teton is as charming and a must visit when you’re in the area on the San Francisco to New York drive.
+Grand Teton National Park is living a life in the shadow of its northern neighbor Yellowstone National Park.
+Although not as huge as Yellowstone, Grand Teton is as charming and a must visit when you’re in the area when driving from San Francisco to New York.

 From the grasslands in the park you see the majestic Teton Mountains towering up.
 The view is unusually impressive as you can see the entire mountain range and not only the top parts of the mountains.

-Two highlights in the park not to be missed when the road trip takes you to Grand Teton National Park are the lakes and the old historic settlement.
+Highlights in the park not to be missed when you visit on the San Francisco to NYC drive are the lakes and the park’s historic settlement.

 Jackson Lake and Jenny Lake are two beautiful lakes to visit.
 The former is about 15 miles (24 km) long and it’s located in the northern end of the park.
 Jenny Lake is much smaller and located a few miles south of Jackson Lake.

-This place is listed on the national register of historic places.
-But you don’t need to be into history to enjoy the scenic location with the Tetons in the backdrop.
+The buildings were once put up by Mormon settlers that began to arrive in the 1890s.
+Today Mormon Row is listed on the national register of historic places.
+But you certainly don’t need to be into history to enjoy the scenic location with the Tetons in the backdrop.

-E. Sit back and watch the show in Yellowstone National Park, Wyoming
+E. Yellowstone National Park, Wyoming – Sit back and watch the show

 - Driving time: 1 hour